jetkub/kingme/README.md

 # User Story
 <ul>
-<li>As a user I want to play checkers with a friend.
+<li>As a user I want to play checkers with a friend and keep track of my wins and losses.

 # Challenges